bousqi/Clock_RPLCD-i2c/README.rst

 RPLCD-i2c
 #####

-A Python 2/3 Raspberry PI Character LCD library for the Hitachi HD44780 controller, I²C only version.
+A Python 2/3 Raspberry Pi Character LCD library for the Hitachi HD44780 controller, I²C only version.
+May work on other embedded boards with I²C bus.

 Based on RPLCD library https://github.com/dbrgn/RPLCD